 While it is possible to complete the major in two years, students should try to begin the major in their freshman or sophomore years; which allows the completion of course work at a moderate pace.
 The flexibility within the major means that advising plays a crucial role so students are strongly encouraged to consult with the Undergraduate Chair as well as their College advisors.
 Regular consultation with the Undergraduate Chair will help insure an orderly progression through the requirements for the major.

-If you are interested in declaring music as a major contact Megan Webb, academic coordinator in MUSC.
-Potential majors will meet with the undergraduate chair and should complete a short declaration statement (a short paragraph) describing their interests, goals and hopes for completing the major.
 Why are you choosing a music major?
+Which subfields are you most interested in exploring (history, composition, theory, ethnomusicology)?
+Do you think you would like to write a senior thesis to graduate with honors?
 Do you have an additional major or minor?
 If so, what?
-Which subfields are you most interested in exploring (history, composition, theory, ethnomusicology)?
-Do you think you would like to write a senior thesis to graduate with honors?
 Do you have any ideas yet about what you want to do with your major after Penn?

 1. Core Courses (6 c.u.’s):

 (Prerequisite to each of these courses is Music 1700 or the ability to read and analyze music.)

 A. Core Courses in Music History, Ethnomusicology and American Music- (3 c.u.)